Welcome to the Glossopoeia pages

 Other languages are firmly placed on earth but in a different timeline from our own.
 One such as Matt Pearson's Tokana (1996), a language "spoken by an imagined people, also called the Tokana, who live somewhere in northwestern North America, but in a time quite remote from our own - either the distant past or the far future, or perhaps some alternate history", and Andrew Smith's Brithenig(1996), "a constructed language based on the premise that Vulgar Latin took root in Britain the same way it did in France, Spain, etc., thus resulting in a Romance language that went through a similar development as Welsh."

-Brithenig gave rise to a whole set of conlangs which are usually known as 'bogolangs'; they apply the model of the diachronic phonology of one natlang to a natlang base from a different language group (usually, though not always, Vulgar Latin).
-The diachronic model is known by the authors of these languages as the Grand Master Plan (GMP).
+Brithenig gave rise to a set of conlangs which are usually known as 'bogolangs'; they apply the model of the diachronic phonology of one natlang to a natlang base from a different language group (usually, though not always, Vulgar Latin).
+The diachronic phonology is generally known by the authors of these languages as the Grand Master Plan (GMP).
 Externally, of course, the GMP is imposed upon the base language; but according to the internal history of their alternate world the sound changes are due to substrate influence.
-Examples of such languages are: Kerno (VL as Cornish), Breathanach (VL as Gaelic), Brehonecq (VL as Breton), Wenedyk (VL as Slavonic), Þrjótrunn (VL as Icelandic), Jovian (Classical Latin as Alemannic German) etc. A "Gothic as Castilian" has been proposed, but as far as I know it has not been developed.
-One could, of course, use any two unrelated natlangs about which much is known.
+Examples of such languages are: Breathanach (VL with Gaelic GMP), Wenedyk (VL with Polish GMP), Þrjótrunn (VL with Icelandic GMP), etc. A "Gothic as Castilian" has been proposed, but as far as I know it has not been developed.
+One could, in theory, use any natlang as a basis and apply the diachronic changes of another one to it.

 The term 'bogolang' has been objected to from time to time because it does not describe the languages and is felt by many to be offensive.
 But the term has been around since at least 2009 and so far, despite several discussions on the Conlang list, other suggestions such as graftlang, chimeralang, masqlang and so on have not found much favor.